afarahi/afarahi.github.io/_pages/lab-team.md

 *Q: I am an undergraduate.
 Can I do research with you?*

 A: If you’re not a UT-Austin student, then most likely not.
 However, if you are a student at UT-Austin, then there are RA opportunities in our lab.
-A majority of our projects are funded.
 In our team we are looking for students with strong background in coding and/or statistics.
+To conduct research, you either need to registure for undergraduate research (SDS 179R, 279R, 379R, or 479R) or complete honor thesis with me.
 Please send me your CV and explain your research interest.

-If we find a project, I might be able to fund you.
+*Q: Do you write a recommendation letter for me?

+A: I would be more than happy to write you recommendation letters, if you have done research in our lab for more than 3 months.
+However, if you have only taken one undergraduate course with me, I declin writing a recommendation letter.
+Taking a course does not give us enough opportunity to interact.
+With limited interaction, I cannot fairly speak on my behalf.

 *Q: I want to be your graduate student.
 How can I work with you?*